sagemath/sagewiki_to_gh-2022-10-10/Cantor.md

 ''' ''The following steps can be used to build Cantor for a Linux distribution.'' '''

  1. First obtain the sources

 {{{
 svn co svn://anonsvn.kde.org/home/kde/trunk/KDE/kdeedu/cantor
 }}}

- 2. Replace the the content of ''cantor/CMakeLists.txt'' with this
+ 1. Replace the the content of ''cantor/CMakeLists.txt'' with this:

 {{{
 project(cantor)